 No visit to the city is complete with a visit to the in progress Sagarda Familia!
 Littles are bound to enjoy the light through the stained glass window!

 Not on everybody’s list but it is a great place to explore with a baby especially as there aren’t many crowds!
 Also a great way to get there is to take the Cable car!
-It offers great views and is fun for all the family!
+It offers great views from up high in Barcelona and is fun for all the family!

 In my experience all babies and toddlers love aquariums and the barcelona aquarium is a great one!